 - Sundar Pichai will become CEO of Google.
 He is currently the search company’s head of product and has overseen its day-to-day operations since October.

 - The new holding company will be called Alphabet, and Google will be its largest subsidiary.

 - Google co-founders Larry Page and Sergey Brin will be the CEO and president of Alphabet, respectively.
 Google’s chairman, Eric Schmidt, will transition to the same role at Alphabet.

 It wasn’t immediately clear how Alphabet will be structured, but the initial announcement suggests a resemblance to Warren Buffett’s Berkshire Hathaway holding company, which Page has admired (paywall).
 Google’s shares rose more than 5% in after-hours trading on the news.

 In a blog post announcing the changes, Page said that Google’s R&D units—including Google X, Google Ventures, Life Sciences, and the life-extending start-up Calico—would be separated from the main Google business, under the Alphabet umbrella:

-- the company said.
+- Google’s financials will be reported separately from the rest of Alphabet, the company said.
 The rest of Alphabet will be reported in aggregate.